Brendan O'Neill (author): Brexit

 In September 2019, he said on the BBC's Politics Live that British people should be rioting about delays to Brexit.
 He said: "I'm amazed that there haven't been riots yet."
 When asked by guest presenter Adam Fleming: "Do you think there will be riots?", O'Neill responded: "I think there should be."
 In October 2019, 585 complaints about him calling for riots were dismissed by the BBC's executive complaints unit.

 Trans people

 O'Neill called considering trans women as women "the most lunatic luxury belief of all", talking about "gender insanity".
-He denied that Donald Trump was misogynistic after the Executive Order 14201 ("Keeping Men Out of Women's Sports"), saying it was a feminist action; he also approved the UK Supreme Court's decision to consider only "biological women" (in his opinion "real women") as "women", criticizing "the trans lobby".
+O'Neill voiced approval for the Trump Administration's Executive Order 14201 ("Keeping Men Out of Women's Sports"), saying it was a feminist action; he also expressed approval for the UK Supreme Court's decision to consider only "biological women" as "women", criticising "the trans lobby".

-Israel-Palestine Conflict
+Israel-Palestine conflict

-O'Neill claimed that "the fashionable animus for Israel is more than a political position – it's a religious crusade" and said that the claim that Israel is committing genocide is a lie and a calumny, also praising Donald Trump as "the true anti-fascist hero", while criticising the Antifas, for stopping Hamas.
+O'Neill is a staunch supporter of Israel in its conflict with Hamas, also valorising America’s role, commenting that “(n)ormal people… might even raise a glass to Donald Trump for his valiant efforts to end this horrible war Hamas started.”
+In an editorial for The Spectator (17 October 2025), O'Neil described "(t)he anti-Israel mob (as) this tragic community that built its entire personality around hating Israel", a community for whom "peace will rob them of purpose."
+O'Neil analyses the Pro-Palestine marchers' motivations, theorising that their "fashionable animus for Israel is more than a political position – it's a religious crusade."
+In contrast he praises Israel, "for Israel has signed up for a deal that envisions a ceasefire soon and which expressly says that not one Palestinian will be forcibly expelled from Gaza".

+In October 2025, O'Neill praised United States president Donald Trump for taking an "anti-fascist" stance when it comes to his role in mediating the Middle Eastern conflict, describing Trump as "the man they (anti-fascists) love to loathe, who […] accomplished the miraculous feat of liberating 20 Israelis from the anti-Semitic hell of Hamas captivity […] As of today, following the soul-stirring emancipation of the last living Israeli hostages, whenever I hear the phrase 'anti-fascist' I will think of Trump.
+Forget those sun-starved digital radicals who bark 'Fascist!' at Nigel Farage or the snotty lefties whose 'anti-fascism' entails yelling at working-class mums in pink tracksuits as they protest outside migrant hotels".